 My Swiss friend, Thea Rytz, was a pioneer in treating eating disorder sufferers somatically.
 She realised it was no use telling them that their ideas about themselves weren’t true, or getting them to look in the mirror, because it was so easy for the mind to distort.
 So, she would do things like get her patients to put bags of sand on themselves, so they could feel actual weight, and so the mind could recalibrate itself through being presented with the reality of the body, not a distorted picture of it.

 It’s a major problem, a major, widespread cause for great unhappiness.

-As, among other things, a body worker, I am very well placed to work with body image, for several reasons:
+I am very well placed to work with body image, for several reasons:

 Here’s Minnie’s picture: it’s beautiful, isn’t it?